MateusPitura/extension-typescript-console/vscode/README.md

 ## How to Run

-**For devs:**

-1. Update all version references

-2. Update the CHANGELOG

-3. Inside `vscode/`, compile with `vsce package`

-4. Upload the ZIP to Visual Studio Marketplace

-5. Create a tag in Git and upload to GitHub

-6. Create a new release on GitHub

 **Chrome:**

 1. On [GitHub](https://github.com/MateusPitura/extension-typescript-console/), navigate to the Releases tab, download the `.zip` file, and unpack it